Medical questions & health advice by board certified doctors

-"Are chronic villus tests necessary for pregnant women?
+"Are chronic villus tests necessary for pregnant women?"

 Is this a necessary procedure?
 If it isn't what is the harm in skipping it?
 I don't want to risk anything.

 The procedure is not routine for every pregnancy.
 It tends to be performed when there is a high risk of a genetic problem with the baby.
 For example, it may be recommended in older mothers (as they have a higher risk of chromosome problems in their eggs) or in those who have already a history of potential genetic problems with other pregnancies or with a family history of genetic problems.
 If these things do not apply to you, then chorionic villus testing is not even on the table.
 The risk of chorionic villus testing is loss of the pregnancy, which occurs about 2% of the time.
 Infection and bleeding are other risks.
 Therefore, the desire to know if there is a genetic problem must be weighed against this risk.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.